Nothing happened here: New podcast explores the crevices of Saint John history

 A fall season to look forward to

-This fall, the podcast will launch with episodes about an election riot in Loyalist Saint John, the devastating cholera epidemic of 1854, the violent York Point riot of 1849, the story behind the naming of the city’s streets, the impact of the Irish famine in 1847, the Saint John sojourn of the infamous American traitor Benedict Arnold, and of course, the 1968 plane hijacking.
+The fall lineup will also include episodes on the devastating cholera epidemic of 1854, the violent York Point riot of 1849, the story behind the naming of the city’s streets, the impact of the Irish famine in 1847, the Saint John sojourn of the infamous American traitor Benedict Arnold, and of course, the 1968 plane hijacking.

-UNB students, faculty and staff should buckle their seat belts for these curious pieces of history to be explored on Saint John: Nothing Happened Here, available to stream in September.
+UNB students, faculty and staff, and residents of the Saint John area should buckle their seat belts for these curious pieces of history to be explored on Saint John: Nothing Happened Here, which is now available to stream on platforms like Apple and Spotify.
 It’s an opportunity to get to know the local history from one of UNB’s own and an alumnus.

 Most excitingly, people listening to Marquis and Greene’s podcast may just find their ancestors making Saint John history.

-Visit Saint John: Nothing Happened Here, for more information and when they plan to launch their first episode.
+Visit Saint John: Nothing Happened Here for more information and links to show episodes.